-Ray Evans thinks one of the problems of team dynamics is an unwillingness to have frank conversations.
-Here he suggests ways to build those candid conversations into your leadership teams.
+One of the problems of team dynamics is an unwillingness to have frank conversations.
+Here are some ways to build those candid conversations into your leadership teams.

 Clarity, clarity, clarity.
 It creates organisational health – the most necessary quality for it to achieve its purpose.
 That’s the message of a lesser-known work of Patrick Lencioni entitled, The Advantage1.

 Amongst many gems, he describes one particular way of getting some clearer understanding.
 He suggests that a team spend a quiet period of reflection each writing down their thoughts on a particular issue, before everyone shares their ideas.

 Four of us at Grace Community Church gave it a try.

 We need some help with clearly defining our roles as we transition from my senior leadership to someone else taking that on over the next few years.
 To develop mutual understanding about this we all wrote down:

 - what we thought about our own gifts, strengths, weaknesses and opportunities in the future;

 - what we thought about every other person in the room using similar categories.

 We all took about an hour in each other’s presence to write down what we thought.
 Candid it had to be.

 For as Patrick reminds us in his first big-seller, The Five Dysfunctions of a Team2, it all begins to unravel if there isn’t candour, trust and some creative tension.
 Without that there soon develops a fear of conflict, a lack of commitment, an avoidance of accountability and an inattention to the results of a particular leadership’s mission.